 When I make frittata and quiche recipes, my husband thinks it is a “ladies” sort of food but not this one.
 The really amazing thing is that he didn’t even realize there is no meat in this meal … LOL.
 The onion, garlic and dried herbs make this savory breakfast really special.
 Add in some cheese, fresh avocado and cherry tomatoes and you hit a home run!

 You won’t even miss the tortilla when you put your breakfast burrito in a bowl.
 This quick meal is packed with protein, fiber and fabulous flavor with black beans, avocado, eggs, cheese and salsa.
 You will have this recipe on the table in under 15 minutes!
+Try this easy recipe on your next outdoor adventure!

 How do you blend carrot cake and oatmeal for breakfast?
 It’s easy!
 Just add some spices, shredded carrots and raisins to your steel-cut oats then top with a delectable “frosting” made from honey, plain yogurt, a few walnuts and shredded coconut.